Canon EF 24-105mm f/4 USM L IS - Review / Lab Test Report - Analysis

 Page 2 of 2

-At 24mm the lens exhibits pronounced barrel distortions (1.8%) which
+At 24mm the lens exhibits pronounced barrel distortion (1.8%) which

 is significantly more compared to the EF 24-70mm f/2.8 USM L. From 40mm

-and up there're slight pincushion distortions but nothing to worry
+and up there is slight pincushion distortion but nothing to worry

 about under most field conditions.

 The chart above has a real-world size of about 120x80cm.

 Possibly expect more distortions towards closer focus distances.

 On APS-C DSLRs vignetting is very well controlled with the lens.